xabbu42/inpainting/report.md

 Problem
 -------

-With inpainting algorithms our goal is to recover missing or invalid parts of an image.
+The goal of inpainting algorithms is to recover missing or invalid parts of an image.
 The inputs for inpainting are an image $g$ together with a mask $\Omega$ identifing the valid parts of $g$.
 The result is a new image $\tilde{u}$ which should be close to the original image
 $g$ where it is valid, and match the surroundings as closely as